siyuan-community/siyuan-developer-docs/docs/members/wetoria/contribute-en.md

 To ensure all content is centrally displayed, the site will automatically generate the left SideBar content based on member contributions, as you see on this page 👈.

-To control the display order of articles, they will be sorted by the last modified date.
+To control the display order of articles, they will be sorted by the `last modified date`.

 Therefore, please avoid maliciously adjusting the last modified date to influence sorting.